+One of the key benefits of forming a limited partnership is that limited partners typically can’t lose more money than they invest (hence the term “limited”).
 This makes it much easier for new businesses or investment projects to raise money because nothing scares away potential investors more than the idea of being personally liable for a company’s mistakes.
 (After all, would you put your own house on the line to buy shares of a company such as BP during the oil well disaster?)

-This used to be common for some stocks but has largely fall out of favor as market acceptance and cultural practices dictate investors want shares that are "fully paid and non-assessable".
+This used to be common for some stocks but has largely fallen out of favor, as market acceptance and cultural practices dictate investors want shares that are "fully paid and non-assessable."
 Make sure you read the limited partnership paperwork with extraordinary care and have your attorneys and accountants examine it, too.

 A limited partnership makes it easy for friends and family to pool money for major investments, such as starting a restaurant, building an apartment complex, or acquiring an existing company.
 This means economies of scale, access to better lawyers, accountants, bank services, and more.
 Managed well, this can lead to higher returns and more wealth over time.

-, which became the vehicle through which he acquired control of his present holding company, Berkshire Hathaway, and that gave him the foundation of one of the largest fortunes in American history.
+One of the most famous family limited partnerships of all time was started by billionaire Warren Buffett when he was in his twenties.
+That partnership, along with a series of others, eventually culminated in Buffett Partnership, Ltd., which became the vehicle through which he acquired control of his present holding company, Berkshire Hathaway, and that gave him the foundation of one of the largest fortunes in American history.
 He used it for capital management purposes, taking a cut of the money he invested for friends and family.

 Estate Tax and Gift Tax Benefits

 The Ability to Hire Professional Management

 This means that a family that had built a successful business over years could issue equity in the limited partnership to the younger generation but give them no voting power in terms of how the company is run, leaving those decisions up to the experienced elders or professions of their choosing.